 of 12" in diameter would generally cost between $19 and $20 to treat.

 A Hemlock 24" in diameter would generally cost between $76 and $77 to

 - In order to improve the health and viability of treated Hemlocks,

-it is advisable to thin or cut out undesirable understory Hemlocks that
+it is recommended to thin or cut out undesirable understory Hemlocks that

 compete for resources and attract the Woolly Adelgid.
-I can help you
+I can advise you